AvertGreen/insightful_analytics/credit_analysis/README.md

 ## Project Description

-This project is a test task aimed at analyzing loan issuance and payment data (both planned and actual) to explore customer behavior regarding overdue payments.
+This project analyzes data on loans and payments (both planned and actual) to study customer behavior regarding late payments.
-The main goals were:
+The main objectives were:
-- Identify trends in overdue payments (growth or decline);
+- To identify trends in overdue payments (growth or decrease);
-- Understand how customer behavior changes over time.
+- Understanding how customer behavior changes over time.

-Data inconsistencies were interpreted based on logical assumptions and are documented in the final conclusions.
+Inconsistencies in the data were interpreted based on logical assumptions and documented in the final conclusions.

 ## Data Description